ajdillhoff/personal-site/content/notes/red_black_trees.md

 </div>
 <!--endtoc-->

+The slides for these lecture notes can be found [here](/teaching/cse5311/lectures/red_black_trees.pdf).

 Red-Black Trees are modified [Binary Search Trees]({{< relref "binary_search_trees.md" >}}) that maintain a balanced structure in order to guarantee that operations like search, insert, and delete run in \\(O(\log n)\\) time.